Housing Grants for People With Disabilities | 2024

 Fannie Mae HomeReady is a special conventional loan program that helps people with low to moderate incomes and good credit get affordable financing options, including disabled people.

-The program aims to help people who want to buy their own home by giving them competitive interest rates, lower down payment requirements (as low as 3%), and more flexible credit rules.
+The program aims to help eligible home buyers by giving them competitive interest rates, lower down payment requirements (as low as 3%), and more flexible credit rules.
 HomeReady also helps disabled borrowers by taking into account non-traditional income sources like Social Security and long-term disability benefits.

 In fact, Social Security Disability Insurance (SSDI) and Supplemental Security Insurance (SSI) are both acceptable income sources for the HomeReady loan program.